GoogleCloudPlatform/terraform-example-foundation-app/6-anthos-install/README.md

 ```

 ### Install ASM on both clusters
 The following commands run the script for a new installation of ASM on Cluster1 and Cluster2.
-By default, ASM uses Mesh CA. The `--enable_all` flag will enable the required Google APIs and set IAM permissions.
+By default, ASM uses Mesh CA. The `--enable_cluster_labels` flag allows the script to attempt to bind the service account running the script to the cluster-admin role on the cluster. `--enable_cluster_roles` flag allow the script to set the required cluster labels.

 1. Install ASM on Cluster 1
 ```console ./install_asm \